damian12321/Apartment_Comparision_Program/README.md

 The application has two modes of operation.

 * Compare the data from one .txt file with the data in second .txt file.
-* Compare the data from .txt file with the online values ​​in the apartments table.
+* Compare the data from .txt file with the online values in the apartments table.

 The program includes a simple graphical user interface.
 The result of the program is a .txt file that contains information about any changes in individual apartments, such as price, availability and surface.